devular/better-llm-to-repo/readme.md

 ## File Processing

 - The tool respects `.gitignore` rules and additional specified exclusions.
-- Files larger than 800 lines are automatically excluded to prevent oversized outputs.
+- Files larger than the specified maximum number of lines (default 800) are automatically excluded to prevent oversized outputs.
 - Non-text files and files with unsupported extensions are skipped.
 - If minification is enabled, most code files will have extra whitespace removed.